 There are other brushes that are good and not as expensive as well.
-I recently started using the Citadel line of brushes, deciding to really test them out, and I’ve honestly been impressed.
+I have some of the Citadel line of brushes and they are a solid mid-line brush.
 The layer brushes can be bought for pretty cheap and with proper care they will last quite a while.